 Dr. Bailey earned the master of arts and doctor of philosophy in educational leadership and policy analysis from the University of Missouri-Columbia and her undergraduate degree from the University of Mississippi Medical Center (UMMC).
-She is a RHIA (Registered Health Information Administrator) and CCS (Certified Coding Specialist).Prior to moving into academia, Bailey served six years as the director of health information at Doctors Hospital in Jackson.
+She is a RHIA (Registered Health Information Administrator).Prior to moving into academia, Bailey served six years as the director of health information at Doctors Hospital in Jackson.
 She then served as program director of a health information technology program at Washburn University in Topeka, Kansas and as Director of a Fellowship Program for Family Medicine residents in Columbia, Missouri at the University of Missouri School of Medicine.
 She has served in several roles at UMMC: as Director of Medical Education for the Department of Medicine and as Director of Education for the Graduate Medicine Education Office, as assistant dean and associate dean for academic affairs at SHRP, and currently serves as the dean of the School of Health Related Professions.

 She earned the master of health science degree from Mississippi College and her undergraduate degree from the University of Mississippi Medical Center.
 She is a RHIA (Registered Health Information Administrator).Dishongh has over 30 years of health care experience and currently serves as the executive vice president for business development and ancillary services at River Oaks Hospital.
 She previously served as chief operating officer for Health Management Associates at River Oaks Hospital, Crossgates River Oaks Hospital and Woman's Hospital and chief executive officer for Crossgates River Oaks Hospital.